 This city has a treasure-trove of internationally recognized museums, galleries, libraries, and theatres.

-The National Gallery of Art in Washington DC is the only museum outside of Europe that contains Leonardo Da Vinci’s original work.
+The National Gallery of Art in Washington State is the only museum outside of Europe that contains Leonardo Da Vinci’s original work.
 The Cyrus and Myrtle Katzen Arts Center have works from renowned artists like Picasso, Andy Warhol, Marc Chagall, and Amedeo Modigliani.

 You can easily spend weeks cruising through museums, like the National Museum of American History, National Geographic’s HQ in Downtown D.C., National Symphony Orchestra, John F, Kennedy Center for the Performing Arts, and many other art institutions.

 2. Washington DC is thriving in diverse cuisines